Sumitchongder/QR-SPPS/README.md

 ---

-### NB2 — VQE Ground State on Fujitsu A64FX (30 Qubits, 4-node MPI)
+### NB2 - VQE Ground State on Fujitsu A64FX (30 Qubits, 4-node MPI)

 VQE is executed on a 30-qubit sub-network selected to preserve the complete supply chain backbone.
 All of Tier 0 (2 nodes), Tier 1 (7 nodes), and Tier 2 (11 nodes) are retained in full.
 From Tier 3, the 10 retail stores with the highest ZZ coupling degree are included directly; the remaining 10 are handled via mean-field extrapolation using the conserved energy density.

 The Hardware-Efficient Ansatz uses depth D=3 with alternating RY rotation layers and a brickwork CNOT entangling structure, yielding 120 variational parameters.
-COBYLA optimisation with 5 independent random initialisations consistently converges to the same ground state energy, providing statistical confirmation that the landscape is well-conditioned and free from dominant barren plateau effects.
+COBYLA optimisation with 5 independent random initialisations consistently converges to the same ground-state energy, providing statistical confirmation that the landscape is well-conditioned and free of dominant barren plateau effects.

 **Key outcome:** E₀[30q] = −33.5198 a.u. → scaled to E₀[40q] = −44.6931 a.u., with zero error against the independently verified exact value across all five restarts.
-Node-level stress probabilities reveal that 39 of 40 supply chain nodes exhibit quantum-detected cascade failure probability more than 15 percentage points above the classical Monte Carlo estimate — a divergence sufficient to reclassify risk from "moderate" to "critical" at those nodes.
+Node-level stress probabilities reveal that 39 of 40 supply chain nodes exhibit quantum-detected cascade-failure probabilities more than 15 percentage points above the classical Monte Carlo estimate, a divergence sufficient to reclassify risk from "moderate" to "critical" at those nodes.

 **Outputs saved to:** `QRSPPS_vqe_results.pkl`